Kitware/ParaView/Documentation/dev/git/develop.md

 to ask that the change be merged into the upstream repository.

+Caveats:
+* Currently, developers authorized to do a merge request will be limited to those who have **Master** privileges on the ParaView Gitlab repository.
+This preserves the spirit of **Gatekeeper Review** in the previous development workflow.
+This decision may be reevaluated in the future and lifted to encourage a more open development community.

 ### Merge Success ###

 If the merge succeeds the topic will appear in the upstream repository